A7med7x7/ReproGen/README.md

 ![Setup diagram](images/setup.png)
 These data are stored in two object-store containers (S3-compatible).
 See notebook `0_create_buckets.ipynb`.
 1. **Backend store**: where structured metrics and parameters are stored (mounted at `/mnt/metrics`).
 2. **Artifacts store**: where unstructured artifacts (model checkpoints, pickled models, files) are stored.
-The MLflow server accesses this bucket directly (not mounted), so inject your Chameleon credentials into the container runtime so MLflow can access the object store.
+The MLflow server accesses this bucket directly (not mounted), it inject your Chameleon credentials into the container runtime so MLflow can access the object store.
 These elements are what makes our MLflow tracking server setup; it is suitable for team use as well as personal use.
 You can view the Docker Compose configuration at `docker/docker-compose.yml`.

-We track experiments by name; each MLflow run is recorded under the experiment so you can compare runs and extract insights.
-In the generated code snippets under `notebooks` and `src` you will find examples like:
+We track experiments by name; each MLflow run is recorded under the an experiment so you can compare runs and extract insights. in the generated code snippets under `notebooks` and `src` directories you will find examples like:
 ```python
 mlflow.set_experiment("project_name")  # replaced with your project name
 ```
 This defines an experiment.
-Then you can start runs with:
+Then you can start runs under:
 ```python
 with mlflow.start_run(log_system_metrics=True) as run:
 ```
-Passing `log_system_metrics=True` enables collection of system metrics (disk, memory, and power usage).
+Passing `log_system_metrics=True` enables logging a collection of system metrics (disk, memory, and power usage).
 You will also find helper functions like:
 ```python
 log_git()